girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 4.1 Architecture

 The system follows a simple three-layer setup: CLI menus for interaction, manager classes for business rules, and DAO classes for MySQL access.
-Clear boundaries make it easy to swap the CLI for a GUI later without rewriting data code.
+Clear boundaries make it easy to swap the CLI for a GUI or API later without rewriting data code.
+Configuration is externalised in a properties file to change database hosts or credentials without recompiling.

 ### 4.2 Data and Interaction Design

 The schema links customers, products, orders, and order lines with foreign keys.
 Basic indexes on customer, product, and order date speed up lookups.
 Typical flows move from menu → manager → DAO → SQL, then return a clear success or error message to the user.
+Soft validation rules (e.g., phone length, price > 0) run before hitting the database to keep constraints simple.

 ### 4.3 Security and Growth Hooks

 Credentials live outside source control, and prepared statements reduce SQL injection risk.
 Backups and simple roles protect data.
-Future growth can add pooling or caching if traffic rises, but the current design keeps things lean for a single café.
+Error logs avoid printing credentials or raw SQL to the console.
+Future growth can add pooling or caching if traffic rises, but the current design keeps things lean for a single café and favours debuggability over premature optimisation.

 ---